kanidm/kanidm/book/src/developers/designs/domain_join.md

 Normally with ssh in this manner, everything has to use kerberos.
 This would force users to kinit on their machine to ssh and forward their credentials to the next machine.
 This causes friction since configuring kerberos on machines is an exercise in frustration, and with BYOD it gets even worse.
-In addition if a use ssh's with an ssh key, the only viable kinit mechanism is password or password + totp.
-Both of which are falling out of favour for cryptographic authentication.
+In addition when using ssh with an ssh key, the only viable kinit mechanism is password or password + totp once the user has logged in.
+This is because pkcs11 can't be forwarded over ssh, nor can CTAP2, limiting kinit to weaker authentication mechanisms.

 ## Security Considerations

-* Anonymous joins should not be allowed or permitted.
+- Anonymous joins should not be allowed or permitted.
-* Join tokens need to be revoked (causing related machines to request re-enrollment) or expired (related machines can continue to function)
+- Join tokens need to be revoked (causing related machines to request re-enrollment) or expired (related machines can continue to function)
-* Join tokens must be auditable.
+- Join tokens must be auditable.
-* Private keys SHOULD be stored in a TPM, or at least a software HSM with a secured unlock key.
+- Private keys SHOULD be stored in a TPM, or at least a software HSM with a secured unlock key.
-* The use of the private key must prevent replay attacks
+- The use of the private key must prevent replay attacks

 ## Overview